Elnaril/uniswap-universal-router-decoder/README.md

 The library exposes a class, `RouterCodec` with several public methods that can be used to decode or encode UR data.

-### How to decode an Uniswap Universal Router transaction input
+### How to decode a Uniswap Universal Router transaction input
 To decode a transaction input, use the `decode.function_input()` method as follows:

 ```python